Ceiku/ceiku.github.io/index.md

   show_overlay_excerpt: false
 ---

 Watch out!
-This blog is currently being restructured and some content might not respond as expected. {: .notice--alert}
+This blog is currently being restructured and some content might not respond as expected. {: .notice--info}